 When I’m in another state, particularly on the West Coast, I’m always amazed at how far our culture extends.
-Going to Starbucks in Seattle is like getting Starbucks in Baltimore; people look the same, act the same, and largely talk to the same way (although they don’t seem to know how to say “hon”).
+Going to Starbucks in Seattle is like getting Starbucks in Baltimore; people look the same, act the same, and largely talk in the same way (although they don’t seem to know how to say “hon”).

-But, boy, when it comes to the risk of accidental death, its like we all live in separate and very different countries.
+But, boy, when it comes to the risk of accidental death, it’s like we all live in separate and very different countries.
 New Mexico residents are nearly three times more likely to die as a result of injuries than inhabitants of New Jersey.
 Mississippi residents are about four times (get that, four times!) more likely to die in motor vehicle accidents than those in Massachusetts or New York.
 Statistics can put you to sleep sometimes, but these are incredible.
 I’m not even sure I believe it.

 You can find the results of the study and see how Maryland does here.
 (Sneak preview: we are pretty safe here.)